 Learn whatever you can about their disease.
 What causes it, the history, what goes into a diagnosis, treatment plans, medications, anything you can get your hands on.
 I recommend looking at legitimate sites.
 You know the ones you need to avoid.
 Try going to your library and check out some older medical journals, then check out newer ones.

 But don’t lecture.

-Your research is superior to the doctor whose care they are under.
+Your research is not superior to the doctor whose care they are under.
 Even if you think the doctor is wrong, the only thing you can do is gently suggest a second opinion.
-Try to refrain from calling their doctor a quack and saying a medical journal said something different is not going to help the situation.
+Please refrain from calling their doctor a quack and saying a medical journal said something different.
+It will not help the situation.
 Please, unless their doctor is putting their life at risk, do not assume your research is better than a specialist’s experience.

 Most are dealing with a new diagnosis by their own process.
 Ask them a few questions for clarification, but if you have researched beforehand, please squash the burning need to bombard them with history, treatment and cure questions immediately.
 There is no one disease that affects everyone in the exact same way.
 Symptoms vary, therefore treatments and results vary.